patric-boehner/user-audit-scheduler/readme.txt

 * Excludes routine Subscriber activity by default to prevent database bloat.
 * Logs persist even if a user is deleted.
 * Extensible via filters for site-specific needs.

+**User Profile Integration:**
+* Last login time displayed on all user profiles.
+* "View Activity Log" link for tracked roles (visible to administrators only).
+* Quick access to filtered audit logs directly from user edit screens.

 == Installation ==